Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence

 {\it Introduction.--} John S. Bell's groundbreaking work in 1964 represented one of the most significant departures from classical worldviews within the realm of quantum physics \cite{Bell1964}.
 His work challenged the deeply ingrained concept of `local causality' \cite{Bell1966, Mermin1993, Brunner2014}.
 Bell devised an elegant method to establish the nonlocal behavior of input-output correlations obtained in experiments involving multipartite quantum systems.
 Subsequently, several milestone experiments with entangled photons provided empirical evidence for quantum nonlocality \cite{Freedman1972, Aspect1981, Aspect1982, Aspect1982(1), Zukowski1993}, thereby settling a long-standing debate on the foundations of quantum physics \cite{Einstein1935, Bohr1935, Schrodinger1935}.
 With the advent of quantum information science, quantum nonlocality has emerged as a valuable resource for various device-independent protocols \cite{Scaran2012, Ekert1991, Barrett2005a, Acin2006, Pironio2010, Colbeck2012, Chaturvedi2015, Mukherjee2015, Brunner2013, Pappa2015, Roy2016, Banik2019}.

 Quantifying the extent of nonlocality in correlations obtained from entangled quantum systems, thus, holds significant practical importance.
 The framework of quantum resource theories (QRTs) provides an elegant approach to investigate this question \cite{Chitambar2019}.
 A QRT begins by identifying a set of constrained operations called `free operations' and a subset of states referred to as `free states'.
 States falling outside this category are called `resourceful states' or simply `resources'.
 A quintessential example of a QRT is the theory of quantum entanglement, where multipartite systems prepared in non-separable states are considered resources under local operation and classical communication (LOCC) \cite{Horodecki2009}.
-When studying nonlocality, our focus shifts from quantum states to multipartite input-output correlations, denoted as $\{p(\Vec{a}|\Vec{x})\equiv p(a_1,\cdots,a_n|x_1,\cdots,x_n)~|~x_i\in\mathcal{X}_i,~a_i\in\mathcal{A}_i\}$, where $\mathcal{X}_i$ and $\mathcal{A}_i$ respectively represent the input and output sets for the $i^{th}$ party.
-A correlation is termed `Bell local' if it can be factorized as $p(\Vec{a}|\Vec{x})=\int_{\Lambda}d\lambda p(\lambda)\Pi_{i=1}^n p(a_i|x_i,\lambda)$, where $\lambda\in\Lambda$ is the `hidden' variable shared among the parties, and $p(\lambda)$ is a probability density function over $\Lambda$ \cite{Brunner2014}.
-In the resource theory of nonlocality, local correlations are considered as free states, and the free operations consist of local operations and shared randomness (LOSR), more formally referred to as wirings and classical communication prior to the inputs (WCCPI) \cite{Gallego2012}.
+While exploring nonlocality, the focus shifts from multipartite quantum states to multipartite input-output correlations among distant parties.
+Of particular interest is the broad spectrum of correlations known as no-signalling (NS) correlations, where communication between the parties is strictly prohibited.
+Notably, within the realm of classical physics, correlations adhere to a more restrictive framework known as Bell-local correlations, which are encompassed within the NS set.
+Correlations that transcend this local boundary are termed nonlocal correlations.
+Remarkably, entangled quantum states are capable of producing such nonlocal correlations, which serve as crucial resources for various protocols \cite{Brunner2014}.
+Within the framework of resource theory, nonlocality is regarded as a resource, subject to the constraints of free operations comprising local operations and shared randomness (LOSR).
+More generally the set of free operations consists of wirings and classical communication prior to the inputs (WCCPI) \cite{Gallego2012}.